 One of the ways local indigenous people share their ancient stories is through art.
 While you're here, visit one of the art galleries.
 There are a number of galleries in the Cultural Centre, including the Walkatjara Art Centre (a working art centre owned by the local Mutitjulu community) and Maruku Arts, where you can join a workshop or tour.

 Spend the night near Kata Tjuta

 The Kata Tjuta dune viewing and sunset viewing areas offer magnificent panoramic views of the domes and are relaxing places to sit and absorb the ever-changing landscape.
-At sunrise and sunset it’s awe-inspiring as the domes glow and turn a deep shade of red.
-You can't camp or stay within the Uluru-Kata Tjuta National Park, but on the park's border lies Ayers Rock Resort, with options from camping to five-star luxury.
+At sunrise and sunset, the domes glow and turn a deep shade of red.
+You can't camp or stay within the Uluru-Kata Tjuta National Park, but some of the best places to stay near Kata Tjuṯa lie on the park's border.
+Ayers Rock Resort has options from camping to five-star luxury.
 For a unique and luxurious immersion into the environment, stay at Longitude 131°.
 Away from the city lights, you'll see an incredibly vibrant night sky.
 Guests will enjoy Table 131° – a night of alfresco dining accompanied by an interpretive astronomy talk.